-Clinical symptoms of severe and critical patients with COVID-19 resembled most of SARS and MERS as listed in Table 3, including fever, dry cough, myalgia, fatigue, dyspnea, anorexia, diarrhea, ARDS, arrhythmia, acute kidney injury, various degrees of liver damage, and septic shock.
-Common symptoms of hospitalized patients with COVID-19 included fever (98.6%), fatigue (69.6%), dry cough,^{23,35} and diarrhea.36 Less common symptoms included muscle ache, confusion, headache, sore throat, rhinorrhoea, chest pain, sputum production,36 and nausea and vomiting.35 Severe complications included ARDS, RNAaemia, acute cardiac injury, and multiple organ failure.36 The median time from first symptom to dyspnea was 5.0 days, to hospital admission was 7.0 days, and to ARDS was 8.0 days.23 A few patients had symptoms, such as nasal congestion, runny nose, sore throat, myalgia, and diarrhea.34 Most patients had a good prognosis according to the guidelines for diagnosis and treatments for COVID-19.34 Wang et al23 reported that age and comorbidity may be risk factors.
-A recent study showed that renal damage was caused by virus and antiviral drugs.37 Meanwhile, SARS-CoV-2 might cause various degrees of liver damage38 and damages in testicular tissue.37 Mild patients showed only low fever, mild fatigue, and no pneumonia.
-Severe patients usually had dyspnea/hypoxemia 1 week after the onset.
-Critical patients could quickly progress to ARDS, shock, metabolic acidosis, coagulation dysfunction, and multiple organ functional failure.34 Dyspnea, abdominal pain, and anorexia were also more common in critically ill patients.23 It had to be noted that severe and critically ill patients might present moderate to low fever, even without obvious fever.34
+Clinical symptoms of severe and critical patients with COVID-19 resembled most of SARS and MERS as listed in table 3, including fever, dry cough, myalgia, fatigue, dyspnea, anorexia, diarrhea, ARDS, arrhythmia, acute kidney injury, various degrees of liver damage, and septic shock.
+Common symptoms of hospitalized patients with COVID-19 included fever (98.6%), fatigue (69.6%), and dry cough^{23,46}, diarrhea47.
+Less common symptoms included muscle ache, confusion, headache, sore throat, rhinorrhoea, chest pain, sputum production47, and nausea and vomiting46.
+Severe complications included acute respiratory distress syndrome, RNAaemia, acute cardiac injury, and multiple organ failure47.
+The median time from first symptom to dyspnea was 5.0 days, to hospital admission was 7.0 days, and to ARDS was 8.0 days23.
+A few patients had symptoms such as nasal congestion, runny nose, sore throat, myalgia and diarrhea44.
+Most patients had a good prognosis according to the guidelines for diagnosis and treatments for COVID-1944.
+Wang D et al.23 reported that age and comorbidity may be risk factors.
+A recent study showed that renal damage was caused by virus and antiviral drugs48.
+Meanwhile, SARS-CoV-2 might cause various degrees of liver damage49 and damages in testicular tissue48.
+Mild patients showed only low fever, mild fatigue, and no pneumonia.
+Severe patients usually had dyspnea/hypoxemia one week after the onset.
+Critical patients could quickly progress to ARDS, shock, metabolic acidosis, coagulation dysfunction and multiple organ functional failure, etc44.
+Dyspnea, abdominal pain, and anorexia were also more common in critically ill patients23.
+It had to be noted that severe and critically ill patients might present moderate to low fever, even without obvious fever44.

-Laboratory features of COVID-19 included Lymphopenia with depletion of CD4 and CD8 lymphocytes, prolonged prothrombin time, elevated lactate dehydrogenase,23 elevated D-Dimer, elevated alanine transaminase, C-reactive protein, and creatinine kinase.36 ICU patients had higher plasma levels of IL2, IL7, IL10, GSCF, IP10, MCP1, MIP1A, and tumor necrosis factor-a, compared with non-ICU patients.36 Patients who received ICU care had numerous laboratory abnormalities that suggested COVID-19 might be associated with cellular immune deficiency, coagulation activation, myocardia injury, hepatic injury, and kidney injury as showed in Table 3.
-Laboratory abnormalities were similar to those previously observed in patients with MERS-CoV and SARS-CoV infection.23,39 Most patients had elevated C reactive protein, erythrocyte sedimentation rate, and normal procalcitonin.
+Laboratory features of COVID-19 included Lymphopenia with depletion of CD4 and CD8 lymphocytes, prolonged prothrombin time, elevated lactate dehydrogenase23, elevated D-Dimer, elevated alanine transaminase, C-reactive protein, and creatinine kinase47.
+ICU patients had higher plasma levels of IL2, IL7, IL10, GSCF, IP10, MCP1, MIP1A, and TNFα, compared with non-ICU patients47.
+Patients who received ICU care had numerous laboratory abnormalities that suggested COVID-19 might be associated with cellular immune deficiency, coagulation activation, myocardia injury, hepatic injury, and kidney injury as showed in table 3.
+Laboratory abnormalities were similar to those previously observed in patients with MERS-CoV and SARS-CoV infection^{23,50}.
+Most patients had elevated C reactive protein, erythrocyte sedimentation rate, and normal procalcitonin.
 In severe cases, D-dimer increased and peripheral blood lymphocytes progressively decreased.
-Severe and critically ill patients had elevated inflammatory factors.34 In the nonsurvivors, the neutrophil count, D-dimer, blood urea, and creatinine levels continued to increase.23
+Severe and critically ill patients had elevated inflammatory factors44.
+In the nonsurvivors, the neutrophil count, D-dimer, blood urea, and creatinine levels continued to increase23.

-X-ray and chest computed tomographic scans showed bilateral patchy shadows or ground-glass opacity in the lungs of moderate and severe patients.35 It had to be noted that majority of COVID-19 patients with mild/moderate symptoms can quickly transit into severe or critical statuses if without immediate care.40 These virus-carriers with no or mild symptoms can fool health workers and could be huge challenges for controlling this epidemic.
+X-ray and chest computed tomographic scans showed bilateral patchy shadows or ground glass opacity in the lungs of moderate and severe patients46.
+It had to be noted that majority of COVID-19 patients with mild/moderate symptoms can quickly transit into severe or critical statuses if without immediate care51.
+These virus- carriers with no or mild symptoms can fool health workers and could be huge challenges for controlling this epidemic.